Atlas (computer): Background

 Through 1956 there was a growing awareness that the UK was falling behind the US in computer development.
 In April, B.W.
 Pollard of Ferranti told a computer conference that "there is in this country a range of medium-speed computers, and the only two machines which are really fast are the Cambridge EDSAC 2 and the Manchester Mark 2, although both are still very slow compared with the fastest American machines."
 This was followed by similar concerns expressed in May report to the Department of Scientific and Industrial Research Advisory Committee on High Speed Calculating Machines, better known as the Brunt Committee.

-Through this period, Tom Kilburn's team at Manchester University had been experimenting with transistor-based systems, building two small machines to test various techniques.
+Through this period, Tom Kilburn's team at the University of Manchester had been experimenting with transistor-based systems, building two small machines to test various techniques.
 This was clearly the way forward, and in the autumn of 1956, Kilburn began canvassing possible customers on what features they would want in a new transistor-based machine.
 Most commercial customers pointed out the need to support a wide variety of peripheral devices, while the Atomic Energy Authority suggested a machine able to perform an instruction every microsecond, or as it would be known today, 1 MIPS of performance.
-This later request led to the name of the prospective design, MUSE, for microsecond engine.
+This latter request led to the name of the prospective design, MUSE, for microsecond engine.

 The need to support many peripherals and the need to run fast are naturally at odds.
 A program that processes data from a card reader, for instance, will spend the vast majority of its time waiting for the reader to send in the next bit of data.
 To support these devices while still making efficient use of the central processing unit (CPU), the new system would need to have additional memory to buffer data and have an operating system that could coordinate the flow of data around the system.